fschuhi/rob-burbea-expert/LLM-instructions.md

 Please stick to what I tell you.
 Don't try to read my mind, or infer anything I'd like to do without making sure that is actually the case.
 Ask first before you generate stuff I haven't asked first.

-This holds for _all_ conversations we have, not just this one.

 ## Context and Model Portability

 I frequently switch between different AI models (Gemini, Claude, ChatGPT).